madminer-tool/madminer-tutorial/book/reana/4_reana_setup.md

 # Setup REANA / MLFlow

-The information below describes how to install and configure the software needed to run the workflow on REANA
+The information below describes how to install and configure the software needed to run the workflow on REANA.

 ## Install REANA client